Total Pageviews

 I am sure something profound was written on this wall but it is to weather-beaten to read, but knowing that the Romans founded this area in 2nd Century BC i am certain of that

-Most of the cities architecture is of the Modernista & Art Nouveau created in the early 20th century
+Most of the cities architecture is of the Modernista and Art Nouveau that was created in the early 20th century

-Spanish & Catalan are the co-official languages here but what i noticed in the high tourist traffic areas there is a lot of English spoken
+Spanish and Catalan are the co-official languages here, but what i noticed in the high tourist traffic areas there is a lot of English spoken

 Palma de Mallorca has earned the title......The Worlds Best Place to Live